katherinel/catapault/README.md

 ```
 For making POSTs & PATCHes, set the body type to raw -> JSON (application/json)

+## The basics

+My API has three models: Breed, Tag, and Assignment.

+Breed and Tag are straightforward.
+Assignment is a double polymorphic that acts as the passthrough between the other two.
+I did this to make it as useful as possible for potential future use of assigning one record to another.

+I wrote this API to follow the JSON API specification, being the standard.
+As such, all requests expect that format.

 ## Making requests

+#### Breeds

 `GET /breeds`
 http://localhost:3000/api/v1/breeds